YonatanShoham/SQL-projects/Extended Readme.txt

 Is there a link between consumer preferences and ratings? segment 8

+segment 11 to 18
+This part provides statistics for each attribute (Cuisine, Price, Franchise, Area, Alcohol_Service, Smoking_Allowed, Parking) based on the ratings of the restaurants.
+It focuses on restaurants with the highest possible scores for overall rating, food rating, and service rating.

+The results include the following information:

+Attribute Count: The number of restaurants that received the highest possible score for the attribute.

+Total Count: The total number of restaurants for the attribute, regardless of the rating conditions.

+Attribute Percentage: The percentage of restaurants that meet the rating conditions for the attribute, out of the total count for that attribute.

+The results are ordered in descending order based on the attribute count percentage.

+The purpose of this section is to identify the top qualities in successful restaurants.

+Here are the key findings for each attribute:

+Cuisine: The top cuisines with the highest percentage of restaurants meeting the rating conditions are International, Vietnamese, and Brewery.

+Price: Restaurants in the high price range have the highest percentage of meeting the rating conditions.

+Franchise: Non-franchise restaurants have approximately 6% higher percentage than franchise restaurants in meeting the rating conditions.

+Area: Restaurants with closed areas have approximately 6% higher percentage than open-spaced restaurants in meeting the rating conditions.

+Alcohol Service: Restaurants with full bar service have the highest percentage of meeting the rating conditions.

+Parking: Restaurants with valet parking have the highest percentage of meeting the rating conditions.

+Smoking: Restaurants where smoking is allowed only in their bar area have the highest percentage of meeting the rating conditions.

 Are there any demand and supply gaps in the industry that you might take advantage of?
 Which features would you look for in a restaurant if you were to invest?

 I would look for a score of two scores sections of 2 and one score section of 1 or zero thus with an imrpovement of one section of the bussiness it can reach a total of the best score this rating system could grant for it.